azimuth-cloud/azimuth-config/docs/configuration/06-ingress.md

 # Ingress

-As mentioned in the prerequisites, Azimuth and Zenith expect to be given control of entire subdomain, e.g. `*.azimuth.example.org`, and this domain must be assigned to a pre-allocated floating IP using a wildcard DNS entry.
+As mentioned in the prerequisites, Azimuth and Zenith expect to be given control of an entire subdomain, e.g. `*.azimuth.example.org`, and this domain must be assigned to a pre-allocated floating IP using a wildcard DNS entry.